From the desk of a writing coach: What is the connection between writers and their cats?

 MAYBE YOU’RE NOT A CAT LOVER.
 If that’s the case, you might not understand the enduring connection between cats and writers.
-Here are some thoughts on the matter:
+Here are some thoughts on the matter from a professional writing coach:

 - Cats are companionable.
 They’ll hang around wherever you settle to write.
 (Sometimes, they want to sit on your keyboard.
 Sigh.
 But if you put low boxes on your desk, they’ll likely curl up there instead of on your hands.)